-We used the publicly available reconstructed dataset by Calin-Jagermann and Cumming63 for probability extraction.
-To derive probabilities for the investment amounts of 0, 4, 8, and 12 experimental money units (EMU), we collapsed probabilities in line with Kosfeld et al.3 such that the probability of an investment of 0 consisted of the probabilities of (rounded) mean investments of 0, 1, 2, and 3; 4 consisted of 4, 5, 6, and 7; 8 consisted of 8, 9, 10, and 11; and 12 of only 12 due to its high frequency in the original study3.
-In light of our main hypothesis – that is, the hypothesis pertaining to monetary investment on/off OXT we extracted probabilities from both the OXT and placebo condition of Kosfeld et al.3 and simulated 1000 random data sets to derive the empirical power for detecting a significant group difference based on an ordinal logistic regression (OLR) model, fitted using the polr() function from the MASS64 package in R65.
+We used the publicly available reconstructed dataset by Calin-Jagermann and Cumming64 for probability extraction.
+To derive probabilities for the investment amounts of 0, 4, 8, and 12 EMU, we collapsed probabilities in line with Kosfeld et al.3 such that the probability of an investment of 0 consisted of the probabilities of (rounded) mean investments of 0, 1, 2, and 3; 4 consisted of 4, 5, 6, and 7; 8 consisted of 8, 9, 10, and 11; and 12 of only 12 due to its high frequency in the original study3.
+In light of our main hypothesis (Hypothesis 1) – that is, the hypothesis pertaining to monetary investment on/off OXT – we extracted probabilities from both the OXT and placebo condition of Kosfeld et al.3 and simulated 1000 random data sets to derive the empirical power for detecting a significant group difference based on an ordinal logistic regression (OLR) model, fitted using the polr() function from the MASS65 package in R66.
+We chose an OLR because our dependent variable (investments) has only four levels (0, 4, 8, and 12) and the (subjectively perceived) difference between those investment values may not be equal across individuals.
 Using the reported probabilities from Kosfeld et al.3, and with α set to .02 (testing one-sided; i.e., greater monetary investments on OXT compared to placebo), a sample of 220 participants would yield a power of .99 to detect an increase in monetary investments (i.e., interpersonal trust) following OXT administration.
-Applying the packages brant66 and nnet64, we found an average rejection rate of the proportional odds assumption of .12 in this approach, which we deem acceptably low.
+Applying the packages brant67 and nnet65, we found an average rejection rate of the proportional odds assumption of .1 in this approach, which we deem acceptably low.

-Critically, however, mixed results from previous OXT-trust studies suggest that the true effect regarding an increase in interpersonal trust following OXT administration, e.g., 4,37,39 is smaller than the effect size of Cohen’s d of .51 (corresponding to an odds ratio of approximately 2.5167) reported in the original study by Kosfeld et al.3.
+Critically, however, mixed results from previous OXT-trust studies suggest that the true effect regarding an increase in interpersonal trust following OXT administration, e.g., 4,37,39 is smaller than the effect size of Cohen’s d of .51 (corresponding to an odds ratio of 2.5268) reported in the original study by Kosfeld et al.3.
 One reason for a smaller true effect size could lie in the details of the paradigm, which leads to skewed investment distributions.
 Specifically, approximately 55% of participants in the original study3, and almost 80% in a recent replication study4, invested 8 or the maximum of 12 EMU in the placebo condition, which substantially decreases the power to detect any trust-enhancing (i.e., greater investments) effect of OXT.

 If the true effect was indeed smaller than the one reported in Kosfeld3, all studies conducted to date would be severely underpowered.
-We propose a way to partly compensate for this problem by combining our data with the minimal social condition sample from a previous replication study with publicly available data61 (n=326).
-We used extracted probabilities for the placebo condition from Kosfeld et al.3 and assumed a more reasonable true minimal effect size, a Cohen’s d =.2, which would translate to an odds ratio of 1.4467.
+We propose a way to partly compensate for this problem by combining our data with the minimal social condition sample from a previous replication study with publicly available data61 (n=326; Pooled analysis).
+We used extracted probabilities for the placebo condition from Kosfeld et al.3 and assumed a more reasonable true minimal effect size, a Cohen’s d =.2, which would translate to an odds ratio of 1.4468.
+We further believe that demonstrating an effect size smaller than d=.2 is infeasible in most human lab studies.
+For instance, a Cohen’s d of .1 would require a sample size of around 2500.
 Next, we again simulated 1000 random datasets to derive power.
 Using the proposed study design (see below), and with α set to .05 (testing one-sided), a combined sample of N=546 (220 participants collected as part of this pre-registration) would yield a power of .8 to detect an increase in interpersonal trust following OXT administration.
 Lowering α to .02 (again, one-tailed) would still yield a power of about .68.